 • We believe that the only way to prevent terrorism is to address the causes, instead of attempting to prevent terrorist actions.

-• As soon as David Cameron won the 2010 General Election, members of different police forces actually told us in person that they were deeply concerned that any new anti-terror legislation will be used against the citizen, under the guise of the prevention of terrorism, and that they will be used as a buffer during events of social unrest.
+• As soon as David Cameron won the 2010 General Election, members of different police forces actually told us in person that they were deeply concerned that any new anti-terror legislation will be used against the citizen under the guise of the prevention of terrorism, and that the police will be used as a buffer during events of social unrest.

 • Current protocols do enable for the accurate identification, targeting and surveillance of possible threats and that most of those who 'slip through' are actually 'de-marked' and deliberately taken off the radar [as with the 7/7 bombers].

 • When it is constantly only ever human decision making that is flawed, no government has ever justified its desires to invade our privacy further.

 • Current protocols require that SIS [UK security services] have to obtain court orders from a judge so as to be able to obtain data in certain ways.
 This enables for the security services to check on every occasion, that what they seek to do is actually lawful.

 • Resources spent monitoring the personal and private communications and habits of millions of citizens would be far better spent on those who are already 'marked' [and who are often taken off the radar].

 Our conclusion is that by removing the requirement placed on the SIS to obtain court orders, all and any safeguards that the citizen may have to ANY legal and/or civil rights will be severely compromised.
 Further more, if legislation needs to be changed so as to enable our own intelligence services to be allowed to operate outside of current legal legislation, what do they have to hide?